Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Advanced_Signatures-slides.md

 ### Key Generation for Multi-Sigs

-In regular multi-signatures,<br/>signatures from individual public keys are aggregated.
+In cryptographic multi-signatures,<br/>signatures from individual public keys are aggregated.
+.

-Each participant can choose their own key to use for the multi-signature.
+Each participant can choose their own key to use for the multi-signature.<!-- .element: class="fragment" data-fragment-index="0" -->

 Notes: